min2ha/ukwa-site/content/target/68880/index.en.md

   "subject": "Brexit"
 }

-# Conservative Home: Daniel Hannan: My view of May’s new Brexit plan.
-It’s just about better than No Deal.
-But now a line in the sand must be drawn

 Predicts that Eurocrats will turn the screw tighter, leaving Britain with a choice between no deal and, in effect, non-voting membership.
 Preparing for no deal ought therefore to be our national priority.
 By “preparing for no deal”, I don’t just mean buying lorry parks near Dover or making sure that our driving licences will work abroad.
 I mean making the kind of preparations that will keep Britain flourishing through any disruption: cuts in corporate and personal taxes, removal of regulations, openness to global business.
 So far, alas, we have been going in the opposite direction.
 In Brussels, they have noticed.